HarikrishnanNB/stochastic_resonance_and_nl/README.md

 # License

-Copyright 2020 Harikrishnan N. B., Pranay S. Yadav and Nithin Nagaraj
+Copyright 2020 Harikrishnan N. B., and Nithin Nagaraj

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.